zenvia/zenvia-sdk-node/README.md

 #### Obtain an API Token

-You need to create an API token in the Zenvia [app](https://app.zenvia.com/).
+You need to create an API token in the Zenvia [API console](https://app.zenvia.com/home/api).